Breeze/breeze-client/README.md

 <hr>

-If you have discover a bug or missing feature, please create an issue in the [breeze-client github repo](https://github.com/Breeze/breeze-client).
+If you have discovered a bug or missing feature, please create an issue in the [breeze-client github repo](https://github.com/Breeze/breeze-client).

 If you have questions about using Breeze, please ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/breeze).